kmal808/kmal808/README.md

 * 🌍  I'm based on the island of Oahu, Hawaii
 * 🖥️  See my portfolio at [kurtmalley.com](http://kurtmalley.com)
 * ✉️  You can contact me at [kurtmalleydev@gmail.com](mailto:kurtmalleydev@gmail.com)
-* 🚀  I'm currently working on [The Vans Triple Crown of Surfing API](https://triple-crown-api.herokuapp.com)
+* 🚀  I'm currently working on [a new portfolio site written in Nextjs & Tailwind](https://port-site-ten.vercel.app/)
-* 🧠  I'm currently learning JavaScript and Docker
+* 🧠  I'm currently learning the MERN stack, NextJS, and TailwindCSS.
 * 🤝  I would like to collaborate on interesting open source projects
 * 👨‍👩‍👦‍👦  My family is my "why"
 * 🏄  I enjoy all things surf, sk8, and snow